-Before we move on to investigate the timing of the link between field of education and voting, we wish to address two further questions.
+Before we move on to investigate the timing of the link between field of education and voting, we address two further questions.
 The first concerns whether we are right to think that field of education has an especially strong association with voting on the socio-cultural divide relative to mainstream Left/Right voting.
-Analyses show that field of education is less predictive of voting for mainstream Left or Right parties than for GAL and TAN parties though, as expected, CECT variables are negatively associated with Right voting and positively associated with Left voting (see Additional Doc Section E).11
+Analyses show that field of education is less predictive of voting for mainstream Left or Right parties than for GAL and TAN parties though, as expected, CECT variables are negatively associated with Right voting and positively associated with Left voting (see Section F on Dataverse).